ADR Programs

 Civil Short Trial

-By stipulation, parties can agree to a binding, one-day jury trial.
+Per Administrative Order No. 2023-024 (Attachment A): By stipulation, parties can agree to a binding, one-day jury trial.
 Each party has two hours to present its case before a group of four jurors.
 Three of the four jurors must agree to the verdict.
 A judge pro tempore presides over the short trial.
 Jury fees are assessed against the appropriate parties.
-Short Trial cannot be mandated; it can be suggested as an option, in the event that parties opt out of mandatory arbitration.

 Appropriate Cases: Most civil matters, including cases where parties opt out of arbitration and choose Short Trial as a binding ADR alternative, as well as arbitration appeal cases.
 Common case types include: tort motor vehicle non-death injuries, contracts, medical malpractice and tort non-motor vehicle claims.